ramisrafay/NCM-Inference-Methods/README.md

 # How to quantify immigration from community abundance data using the Neutral Community Model
 This is companion code for the manuscript "How to quantify immigration from community abundance data using the Neutral Community Model", by Ramis Rafay, Eric Jones, David Sivak, and Jane Fowler.

+If you use our methods and/or code, please cite the following work:
+Rafay, R., Jones, E.W., Sivak, D.A., Fowler, S.J., 2026.
+How to quantify immigration from community abundance data using the Neutral Community Model.
+Proc.
+Natl.
+Acad.
+Sci.
+123, e2508689123.

 # 6th June 2026 Updates